ProjectInitiative/apmc/README.md

 # apmc
 A customized Alpine Linux Docker image to manage a Vanilla Minecraft server running on Spigot.

+## GitHub
+For more information, and to view the Dockerfile and all scripts included in the image, check out the [GitHub](https://github.com/ProjectInitiative/apmc) repo.

 ## Docker Hub
 Check out the [Docker](https://hub.docker.com/r/projectinitiative/apmc) hub page.

 ## Usage